Definitions are not exhaustive or definitive, but help to explain their meaning within the context of our website.

 Meditation Retreat: A period of time set aside for the development of wisdom and compassion through sustained Meditation practice in which one is secluded from the activities, responsibilities, pressures and distractions of everyday life.

 Mindfulness: The mental quality of non-judgmental attention that can see things directly as they appear in the present moment.

 Mindfulness Based Cognitive Therapy or MBCT: A specific secular training for promoting mental health and well-being through the therapeutic application of Mindfulness to cognitive (thought) activity.
-See the MBCT website or Wikipedia article.
+MBCT website & Wikipedia article.
 Courses are run nearby at Exeter University.
-Read an article by John Teasdale on how MBCT & MBSR fit with Gaia House’s offerings.
+How MBCT & MBSR fit with Gaia House’s offerings

 Mindfulness Based Stress Reduction or MBSR: A specific secular training for reducing stress and assisting in pain management through the systematic application of Mindfulness to daily experience, developed by Jon Kabat-Zinn.
 How MBSR. & MBCT. fit with Gaia House Retreats – an article by John Teasdale.

 Nirvana: (Sanskrit) See Nibbana.

 Pali: The language in which the teachings of the Buddha were recorded, giving rise to the Pali Texts – the earliest records of the teachings of the Buddha.

 Patticca-samupada: (lit: dependant origination or dependant co-arising) This is a central teaching from the Buddha, describing the process whereby suffering arises and how it can be brought to cessation.

 Precepts: These are guidelines used to support wholesome behaviour through ethical commitments.
 (See Five Precepts)